2011 Red River flood

-The 2011 Red River flood took place along the Red River of the North in Manitoba in Canada and North Dakota and Minnesota in the United States beginning in April 2011.
-The flood was, in part, due to high moisture levels in the soil from the previous year, which meant that further accumulation would threaten the flood-prone region.
-Flood predictors in Winnipeg were worried that a dual crest of both the Assiniboine River and the Red might crest at the city at the same time.
-Beginning around April 8, 50 homes were evacuated and two more were flooded after an ice jam in St. Andrews, Manitoba caused the river to flood over its banks.
+The 2011 Red River flood took place along the Red River of the North in Manitoba in Canada and North Dakota and Minnesota in the United States.
+Flooding began in April 2011 and lasted through June of that year.
+The flood was due in part to high moisture levels in the soil from rain and snowmelt in the previous year, which meant that further moisture accumulation resulted in river levels threatening the flood-prone region.

+Flood predictors in Winnipeg initially worried that a dual crest of both the Assiniboine River and the Red might crest in the city at the same time.
+Beginning around April 8, 50 Manitoba homes were evacuated and two more were flooded after an ice jam in St. Andrews, Manitoba caused the river to flood over its banks.
-Three fatalities in the US were blamed on the flood by April 8.

 Through most of Southern Manitoba, the Red River crest level was below major floods of the past, including those of 1979 and 1950.
 When the river crested at the James Avenue pumping station in Winnipeg, north of the confluence of the Red and Assiniboine rivers, the measured open-water crest was 19.59 above datum.
-The high crest at the James Avenue pumping station was attributed largely to flooding of the Assiniboine River.
+This high crest at the pumping station was attributed largely to flooding of the Assiniboine River.

+By April 8, three fatalities in the United States were blamed on the Red River flood.

 Assiniboine flood

 The Assiniboine River at Brandon, Manitoba reached its highest-ever recorded level.
 The 2011 Assiniboine River Flood was a 300-year flood, meaning a flood with its magnitude has (on average) a roughly 0.3% chance of occurring in a given year.
 2011 flood levels on the Red River were below those of 2009.

-Officials said that if the flood controls had not been constructed in the 1960s and later along the Red and Assiniboine Rivers near Winnipeg, the cresting water level would have amounted to the sixth-highest water levels ever recorded in the city.
+Officials said that if the flood controls had not been constructed along the Red and Assiniboine Rivers near Winnipeg in the 1960s and later, the cresting water level would have amounted to the sixth-highest water levels ever recorded in the city.
 Higher levels were recorded in 1861, 2009, 1997, 1852, and 1826 (in descending order of highest level).